enzodipasquale/player-template/README.md

 `strategy.py` currently builds random `"shoot"`/`"keep"` maps (broadcasting `"*"` if alone).
 Swap in your own logic—just fill those maps with `'0'`, `'1'`, `'2'` per opponent name.
 The helper already fetches `/status` for you.

-That’s it—copy the repo, set the secrets, and you’re ready to launch your own Panenka.
+That’s it—copy the repo, set the secrets, and you’re ready to launch your own .
 Good luck!